citizenlab/ami-docker/README.md

 1. Navigate to `frontend/ami-code/app/scripts/modules/config`.
 1. There, edit `localConfig.js.default`.
 The value for `jurisdictionID` should already correspond to the ID of the jurisdiction imported into the CMS during the initial configuration.
 Save the file.
 1. Copy `localConfig.js.default` to `localConfig.js`
 1. From the project root, run `docker cp ./frontend/ami-code/app amidocker_frontend_1:/data/`.
-This should copy over the changes you've made to the code.
+This should copy over the changes you've made to the code to the frontend container.

 ## Review
 1. Visit http://localhost:3333 to check out the frontend.